COGS18/COGS18.github.io/_build/html/_sources/assets/intro/projects/overview.md

 ### Project Schedule

+- W8: Project Description released
-- W8: Project Description released; by the end of this week, you should have a project topic / outline
+- W8: By the end of this week, you must have a project topic / outline
 - W9-10: Work on the project
-  - Coding Lab during Weeks 9 and 10 will provide you with time to work on and get help with your Final Project.
+  - Coding Lab during Weeks 9-10 will provide you with time to work on and get help with your Final Project.
-- **Finals Week: projects due (see syllabus)**
+- **Finals Week: projects due (11:59 PM, Mon, Dec 14th)**

 ### Getting Started